gatsbyjs/gatsby/docs/docs/recipes.md

 For example, with a space ID in place: `contentful space seed -s '22fzx88spbp7' -t blog`

 4. Create a new access token for your space.
+Remember this token, as you will need it in step 6.

 ```shell
 contentful space accesstoken create -s '<space ID>' --name 'Example token'